ExampleTeam2/lost-and-found/Tasks.md

 - [ ] Plan Cloud-Service task and compare it with all services, also with costs #BusinessUnderstanding
 - [ ] Create Data Processing Part for Sceintific Report #DataPreparation
 - [ ] Create Methods we used for decision makings and include them into the Scientific Report #DataCollecting  #DataPreparation #Modeling
-- [ ] Create CNN-Architecture for the Model #Modeling
 - [ ] Setup wand.db Experiment tracking for Model Training #Modeling
-- [ ] Create midterm presentation
 - [ ] Setup wand.db Experiment tracking for Model Validation #Evaluation
 - [ ] Create Model Validation Part for Sceintific Report #Evaluation
 - [ ] Create MLOps Part for Sceintific Report #Deployment